jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

             - By bidirection
     -----
     - Procedure redirection
-        - A call cannot be called or refererenced
+        - A call cannot be called or referenced.
-        - So a *call* line can only be at the beginning of the redirection
+        - So a *call* line can only be at the beginning of the redirection.
-        - So you can only redirect procedures with reference lines
+        - So you can only redirect procedures with reference lines.
 - Access symbol placement
     - If a line crosses borders it first exits borders and then enters borders.
 You can't mix exits and entrances.
-    - If an access symbol is drawn to denote direction is is by default put in the section between the exits and entrances, so not neccessarily with the eventually entered symbol.
+    - If an access symbol is drawn to denote direction is is by default put in the section between the exits and entrances, so not necessarily with the eventually entered symbol.
     - In other words: the access symbol is usually put in front of the border that is first entered.
     - If this access symbol will go out of view then the access symbol can be placed where it’s visible.
     - It is placed in front of a border that is gone entered or exited.